oakesja/elm-plot/readme.md

-handle scales that don't need to change from margins move ticks to individual scales, it does not make sense for ordinal scales padding for normal range and reverse range do not appear to be the same
+handle scales that don't need to change from margins move ticks to individual scales, it does not make sense for ordinal scales padding for normal range and reverse range do not appear to be the same better handling for undefined point in ordinal scale

+linear scales
+  - [x] number of ticks
+  - [ ] tick values instead of number of ticks

 ordinal scales
   - [x] points